DaVinci Kitchen, Gourmet Cube

 While digital colleagues like Ella are still far from commonplace, robots working in the hospitality industry have long since ceased to be a vision in a sci-fi film.
 When Christian Pudlo, Managing Director of Marianne’s Flammkuchen , was looking to hire new staff, he didn’t have a robot server in mind.
 ‘After the second lockdown, we had real trouble finding new staff.
 We took out advertisements, handed out flyers and even offered a reward, but no luck.
 For months, we could only operate 1 of our 2 dining rooms in Herxheim.’

-From hoover to server
+On the robot: From hoover to service worker

-Just 4 weeks later, Ella came on board, initially for a week-long trial run.
+Just four weeks later, Ella came on board, initially for a week-long trial run.
 The only guidance she needs are reflectors stuck to the ceiling.
 That’s how she knows what table is located where.
 She uses cameras on her front and sides to detect obstacles and navigate around them.
 Within 3 hours, she was fully trained and ready for her first shift.
 After that, all she needed was a little fine-tuning.
 ‘At first, my employees were sceptical whether she would really be much help to them.
 But Ella quickly put their concerns to rest.’

-That’s because Ella is easy to operate – either with a display screen on the robot or via smartphone – and whisks heavy loads back and forth between the service counter and the dining rooms.
+Ella is easy to operate – either with a display screen on the robot or via smartphone – and whisks heavy loads back and forth between the service counter and the dining rooms.
 She really comes into her own with drinks orders.
 The jobs are delegated clearly: when the team greet the guests at their tables, they ask whether they would like Ella to serve them.
 If not, the robot just brings the drinks to the table and then a human colleague takes over.
 However, many people ask specifically to have Ella as their server.
 She’s quite an attraction: ‘When new guests make reservations, they often ask whether they can be served by Ella and if there is a surcharge,’ says the restaurateur, laughing.

 PuduBot Ella serving meals at Marianne’s Flammkuchen